vscode-neovim/vscode-neovim/README.md

 -   See [vscode-tab-commands.vim](/vim/vscode-tab-commands.vim) for tab commands reference
 -   See [vscode-window-commands.vim](/vim/vscode-window-commands.vim) for window commands reference

-"With bang" refers to adding a `!` at the end of a command.
+> 💡 "With bang" refers to adding a "!" to the end of a command.

 ### File management